qalle2/nes-quantum-disassembly/README.md

 # nes-quantum-disassembly
+*Note: This project has been moved to [Codeberg](https://codeberg.org/qalle/nes-quantum-disassembly).
+This version will no longer be updated.*

 An unofficial disassembly of the Nintendo Entertainment System (NES) demo *Quantum Disco Brothers* by wAMMA.
 Assembles with [ASM6](https://github.com/qalle2/asm6/).